masif2002/AZ-900-notes/README.md

 ### Service Trust Portal
 * Centralized repository for all the compliance artefacts by Azure
+* It also contains security audits conducted by third parties

 ### Microsoft Defender
 * Microsoft Defender is a paid service provided by Azure for security protection of cloud services

+### Defense in Depth
+* A common cyber security approach used by organizations to protect their digital assets is to leverage a defense-in-depth strategy.
+The SANS Institute defines defense-in-depth as 'protecting a computer network with a series of defensive mechanisms such that if one mechanism fails, another will already be in place to thwart an attack.'

 ## Azure Arc
 * Azure Arc is a service that allows you to manage resources running on on-premises and multi-cloud.
 It is basically a unified view of all the resources that you are using